dproskuin/DP_UI_TESTS/README.md

 # Aura developer portal Web UI Automation

 End-To-End Web Testing Selenium, Pytest

 Architectural pattern - Page Object.

+Browsers used: Chrome, Firefox, Edge (Edge in progress).

+Ready for running in Github Actions.
+Configuration file is located in .gihub/workflows

+For running locally you need  Python 4, browsers and requirement packages installed.

+Structure:

+Page objects located in /pages folder, test-functions located in /tests. conftest.py file contains fixtures used for tests. settings.py file used for storing URL's, constants, helping methods.

+# Requirements:

+- Knowledge of Python syntax, data-types, OOP
+- Knowledge of Selenium framework
+- Knowledge of Pytest testing framework
+- Understanding of Page Object pattern.

+Helpful links in the description.

 ##How to write a test: